PadsterH2012/Instructors/project_instructions/instruction_modules/module_high_level_planning.md

 Before marking Module 6 as complete, verify:

-- [ ] User has been queried for project context and requirements
+- [ ] Project context has been read from project_context.md (Module 0)
-- [ ] User responses have been documented and analyzed
+- [ ] Context validation and clarification completed with user
 - [ ] MVP progression examples provided (if applicable)
 - [ ] high_level_plan.md file created in ../../project_working_files/docs/
 - [ ] **MANDATORY**: Plan includes detailed tasks and subtasks derived from ALL 5 LLD domains